 You can remove body hair with wax, but if any of it drips elsewhere you’re left with a laundry nightmare.
 Hair removal wax is similar to other types of wax, and the good news is you can remove it the same way too.
 So, how can you remove hair removal wax stains when they get on your clothes?
 Simply let the wax dry first before following our Ariel stain solutions steps for hair removal wax stain removal.
 Use a washing detergent, like Ariel, that has bleaching agents to help you get rid of the wax stain altogether.
 Follow our stain removal steps below to get rid of hair removal wax stains on clothes.

-Removing wax stains
+Removing hair removal wax stains from clothes

 Remove excessPeel off any surface wax and then sandwich the fabric between sheets of blotting paper or kitchen towels.
 Then, use a warm iron to press down on the back of the fabric.

 LoadWithout rinsing off the liquid detergent, place the garment into the washing machine with similar items.
 Leaving the washing detergent on the hair removal wax stain will give your wash that extra boost of cleaning power.